renatols-jf/case-string/README.md

 # How to use it?

-To use this project, you need to update your pom.xml if using Maven
+**This is a Java 21 project.** To use this project, you need to update your pom.xml if using Maven
 ```
 <dependency>
     <groupId>io.github.renatols-jf</groupId>